andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "Wait, what is this?
 Is it... like a bike rack for your dog?"

-Everybody spins around to see a   shaped like a tiny airplane hangar.
+Everybody spins around to see a metal enclosure shaped like a tiny blimp hangar.
+Above the vessel stands a sign with a cartoon picture of a dog and the word *Hundeparkering*, which translates to "dog parking".

-Emblazoned on the side of the structure is *Hundhus*??? with a picture of a dog.
-I know *hund* means dog and *hus* means house.
-But not house in the strict sense that we use it.
-We frequently see the words *parkeringhus* associated with parking garages.
+We frequently see the words *parkeringshus* associated with parking garages.
 A *parking house*, it seems so quaint.
 So this *hundhus* seems to be more in line with the more liberal sense of the word, a tiny parking garage for your dog.
 I would assume it's only used for owners to run in and